Compiling Codes on Cori

 Compiling with Intel MPI

 Intel MPI is supported on Cori.
 Codes built with Intel MPI can be launched with mpirun in the SLURM batch script to to run on the compute nodes.
+While building codes with Intel is possible, the use of Cray MPICH and the compiler wrappers is the recommend way to use MPI on Cray systems.
 To compile with Intel MPI:

 % module load impi